By Ryan Keating-Lambert

 Contemporary queer film writer/director Xavier Dolan has been raving about the film: “A door has opened, which has opened before, but this time, I can see the light pouring in.
 Suicides, heartbreaks, bullying, gay-bashing.
 Love, Simon, in all its earnestness, in all its normalcy, shows the struggle of coming out, but with an inspiring conclusion for teenagers who will see it because they don’t feel ‘normal’.
 Perhaps this will teach them that, even if their life isn’t as privileged as Simon’s, they can make a move.”

-Love, Simon will hit Czech cinemas June 14 through distributor Cinemart.
+Catch an advanced ‘Mezipatra approved’ screening of Love, Simon on June 8 in Kino Lucerna.
+The film will hit Czech cinemas nationally from June 14 through distributor Cinemart.

 Photo: The Hollywood Reporter